 Many economists and logistics experts say the problems that got us here started before the first covid shutdowns.
-According to Forbes.com, trade routes were already seeing strains as China and the US got into a tariff battle.
+According to Forbes.com, trade routes were already fluctuating as China and the US got into a tariff battle.

-The trend completely turned around when the US and other consumer countries responded to the covid shutdowns with stimulus payments for its citizens.
-People started shopping online and in stores.
+The trend turned around when the US and other consumer countries responded to the Covid-19 shutdowns with stimulus payments for their citizens.
+People started shopping again online and in stores.

-In the US, buying came from families who upgraded their appliances, renovated the basement for home office space or moved to new states and new homes.
+In the US, purchases came from families who upgraded their appliances, renovated the basement for a home office space, or moved to new states and new homes.
 High demand for imported goods led to the current bottlenecks.

 Finding enough labor is still a challenge for many companies as well.

-As conferences and trade shows return and corporations send gifts to employees working from home, there is a demand.
-According to ASI, the promotional products industry was up 27.3% year-over-year growth in the second quarter of 2021.
+As conferences and trade shows return and corporations send gifts to employees working from home, demand continues to grow.
+According to ASI, the promotional products industry was up 27.3% year-over-year in the second quarter of 2021.

 When will shipping capacities increase?

-Prices are rising and are likely to continue.
-Retailers fold shipping costs into the price tag for many items, evidenced by rising inflation.
+Prices are rising and are likely to continue to do so.
+Retailers fold shipping costs into the price tag for many items, as evidenced by rising inflation.

-Be more proactive this year.
-Start shopping earlier.
-Order in advance, long before you need the product in hand.
+A good strategy is to be more proactive this year.
+Start shopping earlier and order in advance, long before you need the product in hand.

-If you are looking ahead into 2022 for events and conferences starting back up, you should order with extra lead time built-in.
-It is scary to buy for a Spring 2022 conference that may cancel later.
+If you are looking into 2023 for new events and conferences, you should order with extra lead time built-in.
+It's scary to buy for a Spring 2023 conference so early.
 But an "evergreen" printed product with your company name and logo works for future events just as well.

 Contact Logotech and your Account Manager now for your winter and spring promotions.
 Our staff will help you find what you want.
-With good planning, it will arrive when you need it.
+With good planning, your order will arrive when you need it.